Intestacy

 What Happens if you Die without a Will in Texas

-Who Inherits Property When a Single Person With No Children Dies Without a Will in Texas?
+Who inherits when a Single Person Without Children Dies Without a Will in Texas?

-If a you are single and die without a will in Texas, your property will pass as follows:
+If you are single, have no children, and die without a will in Texas, Texas intestacy laws will distribute your estate as follows:

 What happens when a single person dies without a Will in Texas.